 A self-organizing group, Torreya Guardians, has formed to discuss and act in behalf of Torreya taxifolia.
-Significant ideas and plans for action initiated by individuals or subsets of this group will be posted at www.torreyaguardians.org.
-Those who wish to volunteer their time or their students, share their insights, have test plantings take place on their own private lands, or help with website management (especially threaded discussion) are encouraged to contact the group through this website.
+Significant ideas and plans for action are posted at www.torreyaguardians.org.
+Those who wish to volunteer their time, expertise, or their students, and those who wish to have test plantings take place on their own private lands are encouraged to contact the group through this website.
+We close with several thought-provoking comments drawn from the group email conversations.